MaibornWolff/hybrid-cloud-postgresql-operator/README.md

     storageGB: 32  # Size of the storage for the database in GB, required
     storageAutoGrow: false  # If the backend supports it automatic growing of the storage can be enabled, optional
   backup:  # If the backend supports automatic backup it can be configured here, optional
     retentionDays: 7  # Number of days backups should be retained.
-Min and max are dependent on the backend (for azure 7-35 days), optional
+Min and max are dependent on the backend (for azure 7-35 days, for AWS 0 disables backups), optional
     geoRedundant: false  # If the backend supports it the backups can be stored geo-redundant in more than one region, optional
   extensions: [] # List of postgres extensions to install in the database.
 List is dependent on the backend (e.g. azure supports timescaledb).
 Currently only supported with azure backends. optional.
   network:  # Network related features, optional